This recipe for key lime cheesecake delivers the perfect balance of tangy and

-The other day I found myself with half a bag of key limes needing to be used, and since I know I love a lemon cheesecake I was sure I would love a key lime cheesecake.
+The other day I found myself with half a bag of key limes needing to be used, and since I know I love a super tart lemon cheesecake I was sure I would love a key lime cheesecake.

 Let me tell you it is so tangy delicious, every bite is seriously a dream.
+Cheesecake with a graham cracker crust and a lime zing is truly perfection.

 Adding some key lime curd on top would be delicious!